 Gas for recharging small arms (rifles, handguns, SMGs and MGs) may be carried in the field, as it may need to be used very regularly.
 However, it must be carried inside a pack or pouch so is not visible.

-Some equipment has to be present or carried, but only by one person on your Fire Team.
+Some equipment should to be present or carried, but only by one person on your Fire Team.
 Team Leaders will coordinate this to assure the requirements are met but that everyone doesn't get overloaded by everyone carrying one.

 No reproduction or import knockoff entrenching or camping tools are allowed as they are all very low quality so may break and both not work, and risk injuring you or others.

-A second pioneer tool, to cut wood, must be carried by someone in the Team.
+A second pioneer tool, to cut wood, should carried by someone in the Team.
 While it is very unlikely you will make a campfire, or certainly not one large enough to require cutting down trees, you may need to cut trees, bushes or roots for campsites, camouflage, or fighting positions.
 Trying to cut down a tree with a shovel is difficult, so a saw or hatchet may be useful.